About the Laura Bedingfield Memorial Undergraduate Scholarship & Lisa Yoder Memorial Graduate Scholarship

 Provide the TBOWIT Scholarship Committee with a detailed description of a confirmed use for the award (e.g. acceptance at study abroad program, or field research for course in which you are enrolled, etc.).
 Identify the length of time needed to develop and complete this defined project.
 Award winner must be able to give an oral or virtual presentation on project at a TBOWIT event; a written report may also be required if requested by TBOWIT Board.

 Scholarship money must be used within the 12 months following grant of award.

 All full-time students at an accredited College or University may apply (except freshman).
 Scholarship funds must be used for tuition, books, and other expenses related to international studies, including study abroad programs.

 Applications and requested documentation are due November 30, 2020*.

-The chosen recipient will be notified no later than December 31, 2020.
-The recipient will be given an opportunity to briefly outline the proposed use of the award to TBOWIT members and will be invited to attend an award ceremony the following year to give a brief presentation on their scholastic work.
+The chosen recipient will be notified in April, 2021.
+The recipient will be given an opportunity to briefly outline the proposed use of the award to TBOWIT members and will be invited to attend an award ceremony to give a brief presentation on their scholastic work.

 About the Laura Bedingfield Undergraduate Scholarship

 Laura Bedingfield was a founding board member of TBOWIT.
 Laura was an exceptional woman, a single mom, and an inspiration to many.
 After she passed away unexpectedly TBOWIT named their yearly scholarship in honor of her life.
 With strength, determination, and skill Laura rose rapidly thru the ranks at her accounting firm and was well respected by both those inside and outside of her organization.
 Laura is missed by TBOWIT, but her memory lives on and we know that she would be pleased that her name is associated in helping students gain more traction in the international arena.